haxzie-xx/wring.js/README.md

 # Wring.js
 [![forthebadge](https://forthebadge.com/images/badges/you-didnt-ask-for-this.svg)](https://forthebadge.com)
-A dead simple string formating and templating utility for working with YAML string collections.
+A Dead simple string formating and templating utility for working with YAML string collections.
 Working with [Probot](https://github.com/probot/probot) or any other chat bots?
 Want to store all the strings and need an efficient way to format them with user data?
 This is a simple solution to make the work easier.

 # Usage